juhp/fbrnch/README.md

 ## Contribute
 Bug reports, feedback, and pull requests welcome.

-Do report any unsupported or unintuitive workflow steps.
+Please report any unsupported or unintuitive workflow steps.

 See the TODO list and also the FIXME comments scattered across the source.
-Please open an issue before embarking on large changes.
+Do open an issue before embarking on large changes.

-Committers so far:
+People who have committed:

 <a href="https://github.com/juhp/fbrnch/graphs/contributors">
   <img src="https://contributors-img.web.app/image?repo=juhp/fbrnch" />